SAML-Toolkits/java-saml/README.md

 auth.logout(returnTo=targetUrl)
 ```

-Also there are 3 optional parameters that can be set:
+Also there are 7 optional parameters that can be set:
 - nameId.
 That will be used to build the LogoutRequest.
 If not name_id parameter is set and the auth object processed a SAML Response with a NameId, then this NameId will be used.
 - sessionIndex.
 Identifies the session of the user.
 If a match on the LogoutResponse ID and the LogoutRequest ID to be sent is required, that LogoutRequest ID must to be extracted and stored for future validation, we can get that ID by
 - stay.
 True if we want to stay (returns the url string) False to execute a redirection to that url (IdP SLS URL)
+- nameidFormat.
+The NameID Format that will be set in the LogoutRequest
+- nameIdNameQualifier.
+The NameID NameQualifier that will be set in the LogoutRequest
+- nameIdSPNameQualifier.
+The NameID SP Name Qualifier that will be set in the LogoutRequest
+- parameters.
+Use it to send extra parameters in addition to the LogoutRequest

 By default the logout method initiates a redirect to the SAML Identity Provider.
 You can use the stay parameter, to prevent that, and execute the redirection manually.
 We need to use that
 if a match on the future LogoutResponse ID and the LogoutRequest ID to be sent is required, that LogoutRequest ID must be extracted and stored for future validation so we can't execute the redirection on the logout, instead set stay to true, then get that ID by